 Create a table in your base called 'Transactions'.
 If you've already got a table with your currencies and amounts in, you can use that instead.

 Add a field called 'Currency' with type 'Single line text'.
-Then add a field called 'Amount' with type 'Number'.
+Then add a field called 'Amount' with type 'Number' and a precision of '1.00'.
 Add records for the currency symbols you want to convert and the amounts for each transaction.

 Install Data Fetcher from the Airtable marketplace.
 After the extension launches, sign up for a free Data Fetcher account by entering a password and clicking 'Sign up for free'.

 On the home screen of the Data Fetcher extension, click 'Create your first request'.
 Requests in Data Fetcher are how you import data to or send data from your Airtable base.